A-gam0/pomodoroTimer/README.md

     - [x] change the layout (min-width:700px)
     - [x] landing timer and total second should be in the same div with a height of 100vh (good for adding an option that focuses on the landing timer)
     - [x] make the pull up menu have two columns of timers on big screens
+- [x] the error message is stretched (change body to main, and maybe the timers menu to a-side)
+- [x] the error message sticks to the top of the element not the top of the screen (if hte screen is scrolled it will not show up to the user)
+- [x] on edit the `scrolldown` function gets called after confirming the prompt
+- [x] the speed of the title doesn't work correctly
+- [ ] add notfications when the time is done!!
+- [ ] add missing meta tags
+# improvements
 - [ ] add options button
     - [ ] display all timers
-- [ ] clicking on the same timer redisplays the landing page total seconds container
-- [ ] the error message is stretched (change body to main, and maybe the timers menu to a-side)
-- [ ] on edit the `scrolldown` function gets called after confirming the prompt
-- [ ] the speed of the title doesn't work correctly
-- [ ] the error message sticks to the top of the element not the top of the screen (if hte screen is scrolled it will not show up to the user)

-# improvements
 - [ ] change the layout of the timer (ex. remove the pause button) when the timer is done
 - [ ] save to local storage
 - [ ] make a button that changes the order of the timers created (from latest => oldest or from oldest => latest)